ahmetugsuz/Finland_Bus_Routes_V2/README.md

 In case you notice any disruptions in data updates, you have the flexibility to manually restart the application or application image (`app.py`) while keeping the database operational.
 This robust error-handling mechanism ensures uninterrupted data acquisition, contributing to a reliable and responsive service.

 This feature allows you to maintain the flow of information and data integrity, even when troubleshooting or addressing application errors.
-It offers a seamless user experience and reliability in accessing up-to-the-minute bus data across Finland.
+It offers a seamless user experience and reliability in accessing up-to-the-minute bus data across greater Helsingfors.

 Please note that due to the geocode policy, inactivity or long periods of inactivity may lead to a TimeoutError in the app.
 If this occurs, you can resolve it by simply restarting the 'app.py' script.
 To prevent such errors, consider sending periodic requests to the geocode service or stopping the application when it's not actively in use, ensuring a smoother and more reliable user experience.